 David Stead and the 'giant' fish

-In his book Sharks and Rays of the Australian Seas, Australian naturalist David Stead shared this anecdote, which some believe describes a terrifying encounter with Meg herself:
+In his book Sharks and Rays of the Australian Seas, Australian naturalist David Stead shared an anecdote, which some believe describes a terrifying encounter with Meg herself.

 An 'immense shark' off the Great Barrier Reef

 In his 1978 book Let's Go Fossil Shark Tooth Hunting, author B.C.
 Cartmell describes an alleged incident that took place off the edge of Australia's Great Barrier Reef in the 1960s.

 According to Cartmell, the sailors involved initially refused to speak of the incident because they feared teasing.
 But after time, they admitted that when their 85-foot ship was forced to weigh anchor for engine repairs, the captain and crew were shocked to see a gargantuan white shark swim slowly past their stuck ship.
 It rivaled the boat in size.
 All aboard agreed it was not a whale.

 Was it the megster?
 Probably not—but whatever the sailors saw that day, it's proof that the ocean is a fascinating place.